MakoWish/clickfix_detection_validator/README.md

 ## PWSH

-This method leveraged a PowerShell chain loader to install an application to the user's profile, then an HKCU registry entry to start the application on login.
+This method leverages a PowerShell chain loader to install an application to the user's profile, then an HKCU registry entry to start the application on login.

 ### Execution